 - tropical cyclone morphology

 - GPS occultation methods

-Students working on an Atmospheric Science concentration may have an opportunity to conduct research at the meteorological tower site in the Morgan-Monroe State Forest.
+Students with an interest in Atmospheric Science may have an opportunity to conduct research at the meteorological tower site in the Morgan-Monroe State Forest.

 The Earth Atmospheric Sciences B.A. requires 30 hours of Geological Sciences coursework.
 This degree is typically coupled with other degrees outside of Earth and Atmospheric Sciences.

 Upper level coursework